 Located east of Athens in the Peloponnese region, Corinth is an ancient city.
 It saw its own destruction in 1858 after a devastating earthquake.
-Nowadays, a modern village of Corinth cohabits with Ancient Corinth.
+Nowadays, the modern village of Corinth cohabits with Ancient Corinth.
 This creates a perfect blend of local culture with history.

 What is there to see or do in Corinth?

-When arriving to Corinth from Athens, sail the Corinth Canal.
+When arriving at Corinth from Athens, sail the Corinth Canal.
 The area is so breathtaking that it leaves most people speechless!
 Then, visit Ancient Corinth.
 There, find the Temple of Apollo and the acrocorinthe which are important slices of the city’s history.

 And don’t forget to visit the modern city!
 And don’t think for a second that there’s nothing to do here.
 The whole area is absolutely beautiful and makes a perfect afternoon stroll.
-Also, there is plenty restaurants with delicious Greek food.
+Also, there is plenty of restaurants with delicious Greek food.